ruby/ruby/doc/standard_library.md

 ## Extensions

 - `Coverage`: Provides coverage measurement for Ruby.
-- `Monitor`: Provides an object or module that can be safely used by more than one thread.
+- `Monitor`: Provides a reentrant mutex.
 - `objspace`: Extends the ObjectSpace module to add methods for internal statistics.
 - `PTY`: Creates and manages pseudo-terminals.
 - `Ripper`: Provides an interface for parsing Ruby programs into S-expressions.